 Suitable for every occasion, Berliner Luft comes in many different sizes form the tiny, shot-sized bottle to a 3-litre mega flask.
 And as a special souvenir, you can even buy bottles in the shapes of the iconic TV Tower or the Brandenburg Gate, two of Berlin’s most famos landmarks.

 Sign up for our newsletter and get the best of SunnySideCircus in your inbox!

 Although Berliners usually consume the popular peppermint liqueur with its smooth 18% alcohol content in its plain form, “Luft” almost screams to be mixed to refine other things.
 There are basically no limits to your imagination.
 The Berliner original can simply serve like a substitute for Creme de Menthe.
 Whether for desserts or cakes or as an ingredient in cocktails and mix drinks, the peppermint flavor will add a refreshing touch to any food or drink.

 For inspiration, we chose a Berliner Luft cocktail.
 And so we will turn a real classic, the Cuban Mojito, into a special taste experience.
-Quick and easy with our delicious recipe below:
+First stock up on all kinds of Berliner Luft and then check out our delicious recipe below!

 Pfeffi from Germany